 Based on the findings of numerous research studies, no single chemotherapy drug has been shown to be effective in treating DIPG, so your child should be unlikely to receive an oral chemotherapy treatment, unless as part of a clinical trial.

 This remains to be substantiated with new drug delivery methods (such as convection enhanced delivery) where agents can be delivered directly to the tumour site and by-passing the blood brain barrier.
 Much more pre-clinical validation with numerous agents and combination studies for best efficacy are needed.

-Given the relative lack of treatment options for DIPG in the UK, you may want to consider looking for any available clinical trials, sadly there is only one open trial presently in the UK (BIOMEDE), for newly diagnosed patients based on biopsy profiling and 'Checkmate 908' are currently recruiting .
+Given the relative lack of treatment options for DIPG in the UK, you may want to consider looking for any available clinical trials, sadly there are very few open trials presently in that regard .
+In the UK (BIOMEDE), for newly diagnosed patients based on biopsy profiling and 'Checkmate 908' are currently recruiting .
 Many more are available overseas along with self-pay options in private clinics but with stringent eligibility criteria.